The Secrets to the Best Self-Help Book Title—and Title Ideas, from a Book Coach

 Readers want a victory, a transformation, a revelation.

-But the transformation offered needs to be specific, desired, believable, attention-grabbing, and easy-to-understand.
+But the transformation offered needs to be specific, desired, believable, attention-grabbing, and easy to understand.

 Ask yourself: In basic terms, what problem am I helping readers solve?
 And/or What transformation does this book promise?